drostlab/myTAI/README.md

 on how to improve some methodological concepts of some analyses present in this package.

-I would also like to thank the Master of Science Students: Sarah Scharfenberg, Anne Hoffmann, and Sebastian Wussow who worked intensively with this package and helped me to improve the usibility and logic of this package.
+I would also like to thank the Master of Science Students: Sarah Scharfenberg, Anne Hoffmann, and Sebastian Wussow who worked intensively with this package and helped me to improve the usability and logic of this package.

-As google scholar properly cites: _On the shoulders of giants_, I couldn't agree more than to add that this work wouln't be possible without the _giants_ that came before me and who provided such amazing work I can now benefit from and I hope others can benefit from too.
+As google scholar properly cites: [_On the shoulders of giants_](http://scholar.google.com/), I couldn't agree more than to add that this work wouldn't be possible without the _giants_ that came before me and who provided such amazing work I can now benefit from and I hope others can benefit from too.